SAMMISolutions/docs/doc_posts/_integrations-youtube/youtube.md

 #### Link your account

-You must [Authorize the integration]({{ "integrations/youtube/auth" | relative_url }}) to allow LioranBoard access to your YouTube Live account and to retrieve your refresh token.
+You must [Authorize the integration]({{ "integrations/youtube/auth" | relative_url }}) to allow SAMMI access to your YouTube Live account and to retrieve your refresh token.

 {% include alert.html text="Keep your refresh token safe!
-If you accidentally share it with someone, you can <a href='https://myaccount.google.com/permissions?continue=https%3A%2F%2Fmyaccount.google.com%2Fsecurity'>revoke LioranBoard's access</a> in your Google account and <a href='/integrations/youtube/auth'>authorize it</a> again." type="warning" %}
+If you accidentally share it with someone, you can <a href='https://myaccount.google.com/permissions?continue=https%3A%2F%2Fmyaccount.google.com%2Fsecurity'>revoke SAMMI's access</a> in your Google account and <a href='/integrations/youtube/auth'>authorize it</a> again." type="warning" %}

 1. Retrieve your refresh token from the link provided above
-2. In your LioranBoard, go to **YouTube Connection** and paste your Refresh Token in the Refresh Token box.
+2. In your SAMMI, go to **YouTube Connection** and paste your Refresh Token in the Refresh Token box.
 3. Press **Link**.

 {% include video.html w="75" src="youtube_auth.mp4" alt="YouTube Linking an account" %}